 Temperature monitoring is a standard requirement and hence we can easily implement same.
-We have to place couple of high accuracy temperature sensors around the clean room for continuous recording and alert.
+We have to place a couple of high accuracy temperature sensors around the clean room for continuous recording and alert.

 Aerosol sampling counter

-Aerosol is fine suspended particles in the air.
+The aerosol is fine suspended particles in the air.
 Aerosol counting is not a standard requirement for a clean room.
 Hence, you can install an aerosol sampling counter based on your requirements.

 Humidity monitoring is a standard requirement since moisture causes a lot of other adverse factors inside a clean room.
 Clean room humidity monitoring is simple by a couple of humidity sensors.
 Normally a dehumidifier removed fresh air before intake.
-However, it is better to install a clean room humidity monitoring system with alert.
+However, it is better to install a clean room humidity monitoring system with an alert.

 Differential pressure monitoring

-Real time environment monitoring for clean rooms
+Real-time environment monitoring for clean rooms

 Environment monitoring is a general term covering most of the above parameters.
 Essentially temperature and humidity are part of an environment monitoring system.

-Automation of clean room control and monitoring systems
+Automation of cleanroom control and monitoring systems

 Our automation team can connect all your control and monitoring systems of a control room into a centralized system.
 This can be either to your existing Building Management System, subject to review.
 Alternately, it can be a separate standalone automation system.
 We can also connect an alert system, which will alert the operators about any excursions.
 It can generate phone call and SMS alerts in case any of the parameters exceed the permitted levels.